 Many of us have our ups and downs, our troubled areas where we just can’t seem to get those extra pounds off.
-It can really be frustrating can’t it?
+It can really be frustrating, can’t it?
 Well, those extra pounds can do far more than just frustrate you as they begin to take a toll on your overall health.
-There are a multitude of BMI related risks that you should know about which we have listed below.
-As matter of fact, recent obesity statistics show that the percentage of people struggling with obesity/high BMI is climbing.
-You can learn more about these statistics by clicking here.

 For most people, it is easier to use an online calculator.

 Most people associate a low BMI with “good” health.
-But a low BMI can also have BMI related risks of its own, especially if it occurs in those that are not caring for their nutritional intake.
+But a low BMI can also have BMI-related risks of its own, especially if it occurs in those not caring about their nutritional intake.
 Those with a BMI below 18.5 are considered underweight.
 Despite how many people want to continuously lose weight, this range could put you at risk for some problematic health consequences.

 Similarly, there is some evidence that those with a BMI under 18.5 may be less capable of absorbing nutrients.
 The includes many essential vitamins and minerals, including:

-The entire list of potential vitamins and mineral deficiencies is extensive and covers almost every vitamin and mineral, meaning those who are underweight are more likely to experience a multitude of health problems ranging from hair loss to osteoporosis.
+The entire list of potential vitamins and mineral deficiencies is extensive.
+It covers almost every vitamin and mineral, meaning those who are underweight are more likely to experience a multitude of health problems ranging from hair loss to osteoporosis.

-This low BMI also leaves the body vulnerable to infections because the immune system isn’t able to do its job properly.
-This is primarily due to low protein, although may be due to a lack of fat and other nutrients.
+This low BMI also leaves the body vulnerable to infections because the immune system cannot do its job correctly.
+This is primarily due to low protein, although maybe due to a lack of fat and other nutrients.

 Low BMI is also associated with bone loss, arrhythmia, and anemia.
-The closer you are to a BMI of 18.5 and the better your nutrition the less you are at risk, but these risks are there and could exacerbate other problems as you get older.
+The closer you are to a BMI of 18.5 and the better your nutrition, the less you are at risk, but these risks could exacerbate other problems as you age.
 While not everyone with a low BMI is necessarily “unhealthy,” it is critical that those with a low BMI monitor their nutritional intake and speak with their doctor to determine whether or not they are at risk for these conditions.